WordPress Automatic Updates: Staying in Control (Even with Your Host)

 Disable WordPress Auto Updates

-If you want to turn off Auto Updates thoroughly, add this statement
+If you want to turn off all automatic updates completely, add this statement

 define( 'AUTOMATIC_UPDATER_DISABLED', true );